 In certain cases, the blood clot either fails to create or becomes dislodged.
 Accordingly, the bone and nerves in the socket get exposed to bacterial infection.
 A dry socket takes time to cure, and it can really be painful.

 - too much pain in the gum or jaw

 - the bone may be exposed at the area of the extraction

 How to Prevent Dry Socket?

 Dry socket prevention is not very difficult.
 According to the American Dental Association (ADA), a patient should not do the following:

-- Smoking: Smoking delays in healing and also increases blood pressure that results in more bleeding.
+Smoking delays healing and also increases blood pressure that results in more bleeding.
 Chemicals like nicotine minimize blood flow in the mouth and disturb clotting.

-- Alcohol: You should not intake alcoholic beverages or use mouthwash containing alcohol.
-In this case there is a chance of the clot to become dislodged.
+You should not intake alcoholic beverages or use mouthwash-containing alcohol.
+In this case, there is a chance of the clot becoming dislodged.

 - Visit your Dentist: Make sure to visit your dentist on a regular basis.